-Birth home of Elvis – Understand how rock and roll helped mainstream America get involved in the Civil Rights struggle at the Museum of Rock and Soul – Meet with a former leader of the Ku Klux Klan and hear his story of how he got into the hate group and found his way out – Time to explore, shop and eat on Beale Street – Listen to the live blues in music halls on Beale Street
+Birth home of Elvis – Understand how rock and roll helped mainstream America get involved in the Civil Rights struggle – Meet with a former leader of the Ku Klux Klan and hear his story of how he got into the hate group and found his way out – Time to explore, shop and eat on Beale Street – Listen to the live blues in music halls on Beale Street

-Graceland – Relive the beginnings of rock and roll at Sun Studios – Pay our respects to Dr. King at the site where he was murdered on April 4, 1968, and hear the story about the events of that day – Visit where 9 teens started desegregating America at Central High School – See the Little Rock!
+– Pay our respects to Dr. King at the site where he was murdered on April 4, 1968, and hear the story about the events of that day – Learn about the roots of rock and roll at Sun Studio – Visit where 9 teens started desegregating America at Central High School – See the Little Rock!

-Discuss legacy of John F. Kennedy at the Grassy Knoll – Sixth Floor Museum – Listen to the conspiracies surrounding the assassination of JFK at the Conspiracy Museum – Argue the issue of abortion with members of the right to life organization, Pro-Life Texas and pro-choice, NARAL – Celebrate Friday night Shabbat with Beth El Binah -a very friendly Reform congregation
+– Discuss the legacy of John F. Kennedy at the Grassy Knoll – Sixth Floor Museum – Listen to the conspiracies surrounding the assassination of JFK at the Conspiracy Museum – Debate the issue of abortion with members of the right to life organization, Pro-Life Texas and pro-choice, NARAL – Celebrate Friday night Shabbat with Beth El Binah -a very friendly Reform congregation

-Learn about the Tulsa riots where they happened – Understand the impact of folk music on rock, punk, and rap music as well as on politics at the Woody Guthrie Center – Hear about the bombing of the Murra Federal building at the site where it happened – Go to a baseball game – Talk about immigration and refugees with the Spero Project
+Learn about the Tulsa Massacre where it happened – Understand the impact of folk music on rock, punk, and rap music as well as on politics at the Woody Guthrie Center – Hear about the bombing of the Murra Federal building at the site where it happened – Go to a baseball game

 Relive our frontier past at Boothill